 Who can apply, and how it works

 • Sweden’s new universities may apply.
 The project manager must be a researcher who has been academically active for at most three years, and employed at one of the universities included in the Knowledge Foundation’s target group.
-The project manager can be currently employed at another HEI, or, for example, in the business sector.
+The project manager can be currently employed at another university, or, for example, in the business sector.

 • The project is to be co-produced together with one or more business partners, and their contribution must be described in the application.